erdembehic/free5gc-with-argocd/README.md

 ### Date: 01.02.2025

 This script automates the deployment of **Free5GC** and **UERANSIM** in a Kubernetes environment, utilizing **ArgoCD** and **Ansible** for configuration and orchestration.
-For detailed explanation, please refer to the [official documentation](https://medium.com/@behic.erdem/0002ae1800bf).
+For detailed explanation, please refer to the [medium article](https://medium.com/@behic.erdem/0002ae1800bf).

 ## Prerequisites
 Ensure the following tools are installed before running the script: